orchidsoftware/orchid.software/docs/en/docs/legend.md

 ]),
 ```

-Components work just like a table.
-You can [see more examples here](/en/docs/table#components).
+Blade components work in a similar way to those used in the [Table](/en/docs/table) layout.
+You can find more examples and information about using Blade components [here]((https://laravel.com/docs/blade#components)).